rhythm0708/sling-fighter/ProjectDocument.md

 I programmed and hooked up the HUD logic for our game.
 This includes:

-- _Health Bar Controller_ - Inspired by Jet's prototype during the GDAC, I developed `HealthBarController.cs` with a fader.
+- _Health Bar Controller_ - Inspired by Jet's prototype during GDAC, I developed `HealthBarController.cs` with a fader and no numerical values.
+The value of the health bar would immediately reduce, and the trail would follow after a calculated offset.
+I used `Mathf.Lerp` for this implementation.
+Jet later adapted it to work for all screen sizes.
+A link to the script can be found [here](https://github.com/rhythm0708/sling-fighter/blob/c7367e9394eafb7bd028e1af2005183167994dd8/Assets/Scripts/UI/HealthBarController.cs#L34).
-I also wrote a ContextMenu to insta-kill the Dummy which helped during playtesting.
-- _Combo Controller_ -
-- _Timer Controller_ - Players start each wave with 90s, and are tasked with beating each wave
-- _Results Screen_ -
--

-**Note**: Most of the above scripts have been touched and simplified by Jet during his refactor of the whole project.
+- _Combo Controller_ - `ComboController.cs` originally had a pop-out animation, but I removed it last-minute because it was too intrusive.
+The implementation in the final build simply increases in size and opacity at a positive nonzero combo value.
+There is a slight delay before the animation resets to 0.
+I also designed the system for tracking and incrementing the combo which can be found in `PlayerController.cs`.
+Put simply, it increments `OnHit()` and resets when the player attaches to a rope, unless the dummy has been knocked off the stage.
+This was done to make combo-ing easier and more achievable.
+[ComboController.cs](https://github.com/rhythm0708/sling-fighter/blob/c7367e9394eafb7bd028e1af2005183167994dd8/Assets/Scripts/UI/ComboController.cs#L1) and [PlayerController.cs](https://github.com/rhythm0708/sling-fighter/blob/9a2a64a4960f3e9a6c88b19462faca3fac26585c/Assets/Scripts/Player/PlayerController.cs#L54) are linked here.

+- _Timer Controller_ - Players start each wave with 90s, and are tasked with beating it before time runs out.
+The animations for it was re-imagined during the refactor.
+My initial implementation was based on the idea that you could gain time by hitting enemies and was accompanied by a "PopOut" animation.
+Documentation of it can be found [here](https://github.com/rhythm0708/sling-fighter/blob/884d84db09b2bfef11d799d6551792e9db4ed0fc/Assets/Scripts/TimeManager.cs#L1) and [here](https://github.com/rhythm0708/sling-fighter/blob/884d84db09b2bfef11d799d6551792e9db4ed0fc/Assets/Scripts/UIManager.cs#L179), but it's pretty badly written and incomplete.
+The [new animation](https://github.com/rhythm0708/sling-fighter/blob/9a2a64a4960f3e9a6c88b19462faca3fac26585c/Assets/Scripts/UI/TimerController.cs#L1) made by Jet is well thought-out and aligned with our new game loop much better.

+- _Results Screen_ - Between waves, players are privy to a snapshot of their `Wave [#] Score` and `Total Score`.
+I designed the transition between `waveCleared` and the results screen, which then naturally linked to the next wave.
+This involved work in [GameManager.cs](https://github.com/rhythm0708/sling-fighter/blob/9a2a64a4960f3e9a6c88b19462faca3fac26585c/Assets/Scripts/Game/GameManager.cs#L64) and [DisplayResults.cs](https://github.com/rhythm0708/sling-fighter/blob/9a2a64a4960f3e9a6c88b19462faca3fac26585c/Assets/Scripts/UI/DisplayResults.cs#L1).
+I designed the accompanying animation which causes the text to increase in opacity and shift slightly to the right.
+This was simple, but I thought it gave the screen a bit of life.

+#
+- _Scoring System_ - I also designed the [scoring system](https://github.com/rhythm0708/sling-fighter/blob/9a2a64a4960f3e9a6c88b19462faca3fac26585c/Assets/Scripts/Game/GameManager.cs#L221) used throughout the game.
+The formula considers the time taken to beat the level, the highest combo, and the number of times that the player fell off the arena.
+It is a value that can go negative.
+The formula tended to produce somewhat 'random' values that still made sense according to how players played.
+I think that it incentivized 'good' gameplay whilst being 'weird' enough so that players wouldn't dissect it.

 # Miscellaneous / Ambiguous